 Marks available Skills Coverage Ref.
 Marking breakdown 4 20.
 Use correct grammar (e.g. subject-verb agreement, consistent use of Grammar is consistently accurate, candidate has varied sentence structure, tenses are used appropriately, subject-verb agreement is accurate and, when necessary, both definite and indefinite articles have been used accurately.
 Errors or omissions are rare, untypical and do not hinder meaning.
-4 different tenses, definite and indefinite articles) Grammar is accurate most of the time , candidate has mostly varied sentence structure, tenses are mostly appropriate and consistent, subject-verb agreement is mostly correct and, when necessary, definite and indefinite articles are used accurately most of the time .
+4 definite and indefinite articles) Grammar is accurate most of the time , candidate has mostly varied set structure, tenses are mostly appropriate and consistent, subject-verb agmostly correct and, when necessary, definite and indefinite articles are unaccurately most of the time .
 Errors or omissions occur infrequently and do not hinder meaning.
-3 Grammar is accurate some of the time, candidate has sometimes varied sentence structure, tenses are sometimes used appropriately but may not always be consistent, subject-verb agreement is sometimes correct, and definite and indefinite articles are sometimes used accurately.
-Errors or omissions occur on some occasions but do not/almost never hinder meaning.
-2 Grammar has rarely been used accurately, candidate has made no attempt to vary sentence structure, tense choice is inappropriate and inconsistent, subject-verb agreement is often incorrect, and definite and indefinite articles are often used inaccurately.
-Errors or omissions occur regularly and often hinder meaning.
-1 Grammar has been used inaccurately throughout resulting in a significant impact on meaning.
-0 marks should be awarded for no awardable content.
-0
+Grammar is accurate some of the time, candidate has sometimes varied structure, tenses are sometimes used appropriately but may not always subject-verb agreement is sometimes correct, and definite and indefinite sometimes used accurately.
+Errors or omissions occur on some occasions but do not/almost never have Grammar has rarely been used accurately, candidate has made no attered sentence structure, tense choice is inappropriate and inconsistent, subject-verb agreement, subject-verb agreement is sometimes occasions.
+Grammar is accurate most of the time , candidate has mostly varied sentence structure, tenses are mostly appropriate and consistent, subject-verb agreement is mostly correct and, when necessary, definite and indefinite articles are used accurately most of the time .
+3 Errors or omissions occur infrequently and do not hinder meaning.
+Grammar is accurate some of the time, candidate has sometimes varied sentence structure, tenses are sometimes used appropriately but may not always be consistent, subject-verb agreement is sometimes correct, and definite and indefinite articles are sometimes used accurately.
+2 Errors or omissions occur on some occasions but do not/almost never hinder meaning.
+Grammar has rarely been used accurately, candidate has made no attempt to vary sentence structure, tense choice is inappropriate and inconsistent, subject-verb agreement is often incorrect, and definite and indefinite articles are often used inaccurately.
+1 Errors or omissions occur regularly and often hinder meaning.
+Grammar has been used inaccurately throughout resulting in a significant impact on meaning.
+0 0 marks should be awarded for no awardable content.

 Marks available Skills Coverage Ref.
 Marking breakdown 4 21.
-Spell words used most often in work, study and daily life, including specialist Spelling of simple and complex words (including specialist, polysyllabic etc.) is consistently accurate throughout.
-Errors or omissions are rare, untypical and do not hinder meaning.
-4 words Spelling of simple words is accurate most of the time , spelling of complex words (including specialist, polysyllabic etc.) is accurate most of the time .
-Errors or omissions occur infrequently and do not hinder meaning.
-3 Spelling of simple words is accurate some of the time , complex words (including specialist, polysyllabic etc.) are spelled accurately some of the time .
+Spell words used most often in work, study and daily life, Spelling of simple and complex words (including specialist, polysyllabic etc.) is consistently accurate throughout.
+4 including specialist Errors or omissions are rare, untypical and do not hinder meaning. words Spelling of simple words is accurate most of the time , spelling of complex words (including specialist, polysyllabic etc.) is accurate most of the time .
+3 Errors or omissions occur infrequently and do not hinder meaning.
+Spelling of simple words is accurate some of the time , complex words (including specialist, polysyllabic etc.) are spelled accurately some of the time .
 2 Errors or omissions occur on some occasions but do not/almost never hinder meaning.
 Spelling of simple words is rarely accurate, complex words (including specialist, polysyllabic etc.) are either not used or, if used, are spelled inaccurately on most occasions.
 1 Errors or omissions occur regularly and often hinder meaning.
 Spelling of simple words is inaccurate throughout resulting in a significant impact on meaning.
 Complex words are either not used or are spelled inaccurately throughout, resulting in a significant impact on meaning.
 0 0 marks should be awarded for no awardable content.